microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skills-automotive.md

 5. Update **MainDialog.cs** with the dispatch intent for your skill (l_automotive)
     ![](./media/skills_maindialogupdate.jpg)
 6. Add a project reference to your Virtual Assistant project to the Automotive Skill, this will ensure the DLL housing the skill can be found at runtime for skill activation.
+7. In order for Adaptive Cards to render images associated with the automotive skill you will need to take the Image assets located in the `wwwroot\images` folder and place in a HTTP location and place the base URI path in the skill configuration `ImageAssetLocation` property.